Local Weather & News

 Click here to read more about our Customer Identification Program and for tips on how to guard against identity theft.

 Check out the new features on our internet banking site.
 You can access financial calculators to help you figure up your new mortgage payment, how much a loan really costs, or how much you need to save up in order to retire.
 Just click on internet banking, then click on online services to use these financial calcluators to help in your financial planning.

 Lauderdale County Bank is a proud member of the Money Pass Network, use this link to find a surcharge free ATM wherever you are, including at many WalMart locations.
 There is even a mobile app for that! www.moneypass.com/atm-locator.aspx.

 Lost or Stolen Debit Card?

-If you notice that your debit card is missing, please call 1-800-456-4307 immediately.
-Then, call or come by the bank on the next business day to confirm hot card status and order a new card.
+If you notice that your debit card is missing, please call 1-800-262-2024 immediately.
+Then, come by the bank on the next business day to confirm hot card status and order a new card.

 Notice of Changes in Temporary FDIC Insurance Coverage for Transaction Accounts

 By federal law, as of 1/1/2013, funds in a noninterest-bearing transaction account (including an IOLTA/IOLA) will no longer receive unlimited deposit insurance coverage, but will be FDIC-insured to the legal maximum of $250,000.00 for each ownership catagory.